-Refer to the 6WINDGate Fast Path Module Data Sheets for details (one for Baseline, one for plugins and one for each supported protocol).
+Refer to the 6WINDGate Fast Path Module Data Sheets for details (one for Baseline and one for each supported protocol).

-5 6WINDGATE LINUX SYNCHRONIZATION
+5 GWINDGATE LINUX SYNCHRONIZATION

 This section describes how information between the Control Plane and Data Plane is synchronized in 6WINDGate Fast Path-based implementation.